orouits/led/README.md

 addressing examples:

 ```
-# output the fisrt line only
+# output the first line only
 cat file.txt | led 1

 # output the block of lines from line 10 and 3 next ones (including line 10)